oztxrk/vanity-swapper/README.md

 1. Install [Node.js](https://nodejs.org/) (v18+)
 2. Run `start.bat`

-> If the `oztxrk-mfa` folder is missing, it will be installed automatically.
+> If the `ozturk-mfa` folder is missing, it will be installed automatically.

 ## Usage